"podesta" meaning in All languages combined

 "raw_glosses": [

-"(historical) A chief magistrate of the Italian republics in the Middle Ages"
+"(now historical) A chief magistrate of various Italian republics and city-states in the Middle Ages."

 ],